 - United States military veterans with 18 months or more of active military service.

-Students not meeting one of the above criteria may request an exemption to this policy by special petition using the Housing Obligation Exemption Request Form (PDF).
+Current students not meeting one of the above criteria may request an exemption to this policy by special petition using the Housing Obligation Exemption Request Form.
 Petitions must include extraordinary circumstances unforeseeable at the time of admission to the University and documentation to support these circumstances.
 Petitions without supporting documentation will NOT be reviewed.
 Requests will be reviewed by the Housing & Meal Plan Subcommittee.
 New Transfer students may use the Transfer Student Housing Obligation Exemption Request Form.

-All students residing in off-campus locations must notify the Student Affairs Office of their address at least one week prior to the first day of class of fall semester.
+All students residing in off-campus locations must notify the Student Affairs Office of their address at least one week prior to the first day of classes of fall semester.

 To assist students with the transition to off-campus houses and apartments, the Student Affairs Office provides the Off-Campus Living Resource Guide (PDF)